plasma-umass/custom-public/README.md

 | mudlle     | region                   | MUD interpreter                                 | time.mud        |
 | 175.vpr    | region                   | FPGA placement & routing                        | train placement |

-Notice that as we run on modern hardware, we increased the input size when possible so benchmarks run longer and provide more accurate measurements.
+Notice that as we run on modern hardware, a number of these benchmarks run very quickly.
+When possible, we increase the input size so benchmarks run longer, allowing us to provide more accurate measurements.
 We were not able to increase mudlle's input, with the benchmark taking typically less than a second.

 ## Experimental Platform

-Data was obtained on a Thinkpad P15s Gen 2 with an Intel i7-1165G7 processor.
+All data was obtained on a Thinkpad P15s Gen 2 with an Intel i7-1165G7 processor.

 |          | Version |
 |----------|---------|